carchase/amoebots/README.md

 2. Install pyserial in order to communicate with the robots:

  >$ py -m pip install pyserial
+3. Install opencv which is used for robot detection

+ >$ pip install opencv-python
-3. Clone the project repository to your local drive by running the following command:
+4. Clone the project repository to your local drive by running the following command:

  >$ git clone https://github.com/car-chase/amoebots.git
-4. Start the AI by running the following command from the project root:
+5. Start the AI by running the following command from the project root:

  >$ py ./source/ai_controller/main.py